 - To burn or destroy property.13

-To be liable for this crime, it's not necessary that the "inciter" actively participate in the riot.
+To be liable for this crime, it's not necessary that the "inciter" actively participates in the riot.
 All that's necessary is that he tries to instigate one, in a situation where there's an immediate danger that rioting could break out.14

 California Penal Code 407 & 408 "unlawful assembly" is when two or more people gather together to: